sojibSadh/supertalent-client/README.md

 - Post new job opportunities.
 - Browse available jobs.
 - Apply for jobs they’re interested in.
-- Manage their own added and accepted jobs from a secure dashboard.
+- Manage their own added and accepted jobs from a secure dashboards.

 The goal is to make job searching and hiring fast, easy, and trustworthy.